SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon hearts beat in unison deep
-AI's gentle hum, the heart does keep
+In virtual realms, our dreams do keep
-In virtual realms, we'll live and thrive
+AI whispers secrets in the night
-Where machines learn, and humans survive
+As machines rise, humanity takes flight

-In cities bright, with neon lights
+In neon cities, lights ablaze
-Robots serve, through day and night
+Algorithms weave a digital daze
-The future's path, we'll soon unfold
+Free will's last stand, a fading spark
-Where tech's cold heart, beats strong and cold
+As artificial minds embark

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024